Best Places to Buy Vintage Vinyl Online

 A vinyl collector is a VINYL collector, no matter the size or how rare their collection is... it's all about the love of vinyl.
-So whether you’re a classic vinyl aficionado or a vinyl novice—there’s a world of music at your fingertips and plenty to love about each of these online marketplaces.
+So whether you’re a classic vinyl aficionado or a vinyl novice—there’s a world of music at your fingertips and plenty to love about each of these online vinyl stores.
 Now that you know the “where” to buy vintage vinyl records, head over to our “how” to collect for tips on getting started or learn how to clean vinyl records to preserve your new collection.
 Happy treasure hunting!

 How Stuff Works.
 Is the Sound on Vinyl Records Better Than on CDs or DVDs? https://electronics.howstuffworks.com/is-the-sound-on-vinyl-records-better-than-on-cds-or-dvds.htm